thoughtspot/thoughtspot.github.io/_admin/setup/set-custom-calendar.md

 3. Save your calendar as a .csv file so that there are no carriage returns (^M characters).

       {% include note.html content="Carriage returns prevent you from adding your calendar into ThoughtSpot.
 Microsoft Excel, for example, adds carriage returns.
-The easiest way to remove carriage returns is to open your .csv file in a text editor and save it as a .csv with UNIX line breaks." %}
+The easiest way to remove carriage returns is to open your .csv file in a text editor, and save it as a .csv with UNIX line breaks." %}

 ### Add the custom calendar to your cluster